tempelaar-team/qclab-dev/docs/user_guide/model_dev.rst

         )
         model.constants.two_level_system_d = 0

-Let's then add the ingredient and initialization function to the model class
+Let's then add the ingredient and initialization function to the model class:

 .. code-block:: python

     model.h_q = ingredients.two_level_system_h_q
     model.initialize_constants_h_q = initialize_constants_h_q
     # also update the list of initialization functions
-    model.initialization_functions[3] = initialize_constants_h_q
+    model.swap_initialization_function(model, 'initialize_constants_h_q', initialize_constants_h_q)

+here, we used the `swap_initialization_function` method to update the list of initialization functions.
+This is a convenience function that will swap out the initialization function with a given name.
+In this case, we are swapping out the `initialize_constants_h_q` function with the new one we just defined.

 Next we can load the classical Hamiltonian as the built-in harmonic oscillator Hamiltonian and update the initialization function like before: